Topic: Disaster Relief

 • Your home is uninhabitable or inaccessible due to the disaster

-• Your home is not covered by insurance, or your insurance does not cover your damage
+• Your home is not covered by insurance, or your insurance does not cover all your damage

 • You were occupying your home as your primary residence at the time of the disaster